3d-web-applications/playbot-animation/README.md

 ![Shows a scene inside the PlayCanvas editor](https://github.com/3d-web-applications/playbot-animation/blob/master/resources/lookat-example-1.png)
 ![Shows the same scene after the application was launched](https://github.com/3d-web-applications/playbot-animation/blob/master/resources/lookat-example-2.png)

+### Thoughts about number accuracy
+Before I found a better solution to compute the angle between two vectors, I was translating and analyzing the Angle and SignedAngle functions from [Unity](https://github.com/Unity-Technologies/UnityCsReference/blob/master/Runtime/Export/Vector3.cs).
+My first results have shown that angles near 0 as well as angles near 180 degrees could not be computed very well.

 ## Open Tasks
 - Leaving footprints
 - Walking on ice or blading on ice (pause walk animation at N seconds)